LoganFlaherty/sigil-language/README.md

     ```
     src x : "7"
     ```
-- Comparisons use a single equals sign "=".
-Note that comparison expressions are space sensitive
+- Comparisons allow the use of a single equals sign "=" or double.
+Note that "=" use require space around it.
 - Built-in sigils (like Whisper) are defined inside the interpreter.
 However, unlike regular sigils, they can only be invoked inside a sigil due to arg passing restrictions.
 All built-in sigils can be found at the bottom of this README.
 - Any invokes wrote outside of a sigil, is considered your run code and how you kickstart a program.
     ```